State and Local Policy Database

 Electric School Bus Goal

-San Antonio does not have an electric school bus goal.
+Neither the City of San Antonio nor the local school district have set an electric school bus goal.

-San Antonio does not have an EV transit bus goal.
+Neither the City of San Antonio nor the local transit agency have set an electric transit bus goal.

 Freight System EfficiencyList All